 Cash flows used in operating activities.
-Net cash used in operating activities was \$8.1 million in 2007, \$12.5 million in 2006, and \$7.6 million in 2005.
-Net cash used in operating activities in 2007 was primarily attributable to the net loss of \$11.3 million and increases in accounts receivable, inventory and other current assets of \$0.6 million, \$1.4 million and \$0.2 million, respectively, which increased as revenues increased and expansion of our product offering.
-Those increases were partially offset by adjustments for depreciation and amortization of \$2.3 million, loss on disposal of equipment of \$0.1 million and non-cash charges related to stock-based compensation of \$1.9 million and increases in payables and accrued liabilities of \$0.9 million, due primarily to the growth in the business and expansion of our product offering.
-Net cash used in operating activities in 2006 was primarily attributable to the net loss of \$13.7 million and increases in accounts receivable, inventory and other current assets of \$1.8 million, \$1.3 million and \$0.4 million, respectively, which increased as revenues increased.
+Net cash used in operating activities was \$5.7 million in 2008, \$8.1 million in 2007 and \$12.5 million in 2006.
+Net cash used in operating activities in 2008 was primarily attributable to the net loss of \$10.2 million and cash used for an increase in inventory of \$1.1 million, due primarily to an expansion of our product offering and a reduction in fourth quarter 2008 sales, and a reduction in accounts receivable due primarily to an improvement in days sales outstanding and a reduction in fourth quarter 2008 sales.
+These changes in cash were partially offset by depreciation and amortization of \$2.8 million and non-cash charges related to stock-based compensation of \$2.7 million.
+Net cash used in operating activities in 2007 was primarily attributable to the net loss of \$11.3 million and increases in accounts receivable, inventory and other current assets of \$0.6 million, \$1.4 million and \$0.2 million, respectively, which increased as revenues increased and we expanded our product offering.
+Those increases were partially offset by adjustments for depreciation and amortization of \$2.3 million and non-cash charges related to stock-based compensation of \$1.9 million and increases in payables and accrued liabilities of \$0.9 million, due primarily to the growth in the business and expansion of our product offering.
+Net cash used in operating activities in 2006 was primarily attributable to the net loss of \$13.7 million and increases in accounts receivable, inventory and other current assets of \$1.8 million, \$1.3 million and \$0.4 million, respectively, which increased as revenues increased and we expanded our product offering.
 Those increases were partially offset by adjustments for depreciation and amortization of \$1.9 million and non-cash charges related to stock-based compensation of \$1.0 million and increases in payables and accrued liabilities of \$1.6 million due to our increase in operating expenses.
-Net cash used in operations in 2005 was primarily attributable to a net loss of \$12.7 million and increases in inventory and other current assets of \$0.2 million, depreciation and amortization of \$1.6 million, preferred stock interest of \$2.3 million, loss on disposal of equipment of \$0.3 million, a decrease in other non-current assets of \$0.4 million, and increases in payables and accrued liabilities of \$0.6 million due to our increase in operating expenses.

 Cash flows used in and provided by investing activities.
-Net cash used in investing activities was \$8.8 million in 2007 and cash flows provided by investing activities were \$0.1 million in 2006 and cash used in investing activities was \$14.7 million in 2005.
-For each of these periods, cash used in investing activities reflected purchases of property and equipment of \$3.0 million, \$1.7 million, and \$2.0 million for 2007, 2006, and 2005, respectively, the net purchases and maturities of investments of \$2.4 million, (\$1.8) million, and \$6.4 million for 2007, 2006, and 2005, respectively and, in 2007 and 2005, cash paid for acquisitions, net of cash acquired of \$3.3 million and \$6.4 million, respectively.
-During 2007, the increase in the purchase of property, plant and equipment was primarily due to the introduction of our ASB in accordance with the launch of our Isolator SynergyTM platform.
+Net cash used in investing activities was \$1.2 million in 2008 and \$8.8 million in 2007 compared with cash flows provided by investing activities of \$0.1 million in 2006.
+Cash used in investing activities reflected purchases of property and equipment of \$1.7 million, \$3.0 million and \$1.7 million for 2008, 2007 and 2006, respectively, the net purchases and maturities of investments of (\$7.0) million, \$2.4 million and (\$1.8) million, for 2008, 2007 and 2006, respectively and, in 2008 and 2007, cash paid for an acquisition, net of cash acquired of \$0.4 million and \$3.3 million, respectively, for the Frigitronics CCS-200 product line.
+During 2007, the increase in the purchase of property, plant and equipment was primarily due to the introduction of our ASB in accordance with the launch of our Isolator Synergy platform.
 The ASB is new hardware which we generally loan to our customers.
-During 2007, our cash paid for acquisitions was for the acquisition of the Frigitronics® CCS-200 product line and in 2005 cash paid for acquisitions reflects the net purchase price for the acquisition of Enable.